 Mr. Qavvik: Thank you, Mr. Speaker.
-Earlier this month, the Premier and his cabinet were down in Ottawa and during their stay, the Premier and the Prime Minister made a joint statement and I will excerpt from their statement.
-It states, "Our bilateral meeting took place as part of 'Nunavut on the Hill,' a two-day working visit to Parliament where Nunavut's cabinet participates in meetings with the federal government, especially on housing, health care, climate change, arctic sovereignty and security, and Nunavut devolution."
+Earlier this month, the Premier and his cabinet were down in Ottawa and during their stay, the Premier and the Prime Minister made a joint statement, and I will excerpt from their statement.
+It states, "Our bilateral meeting took place as part of 'Nunavut on the Hill,' a two-day working visit to Parliament where Nunavut's Cabinet participates in meetings with the federal government.
+Especially on housing, health care, climate change, Arctic security and sovereignty, and Nunavut devolution..."

-Also in that statement, it states, "As part of the Government of Canada's recent significant investments to improve health care for people, increasing existing investments by more than \$198 billion over the next 10 years, the Government of Canada and Nunavut will continue to advance discussions for health transfers and agreements that meet the territory's unique circumstances, support Nunavummiut who are aging, ensure elders can age with dignity at home, and prioritize the collection of health information to deliver better care and modern health infrastructure.
+Also in that statement, it states, "As part of the Government of Canada's recent, significant investments to improve health care for people - increasing existing investments by more than \$198 billion over the next 10 years - the governments of Canada and Nunavut will continue to advance discussions for health transfers and agreements that meet the territory's unique circumstances, support Nunavummiut who are aging, ensure Elders can age with dignity at home, and prioritize the collection of health information to deliver better care and modern health infrastructure."

-I would like to ask the premier whether small communities like Sanikiluaq were part of the discussions during their meeting.
+I would like to ask the Premier whether small communities like Sanikiluaq were part of the discussions during their meeting.
 Thank you, Mr. Speaker.

 Hon.
 P.J.
 Akeeagok (interpretation): Thank you, Mr. Speaker.
-I would like to thank my colleague once again in regard to my meeting with the Prime Minister and I can state that we did have talks on the issue of elders and we can repatriate them back to Nunavut.
-This is one of our priorities under our mandate and Minister Leblanc, Mr. Miller, and Mr. Vandal and I had a discussion in regard to the repatriation of our elders.
+I would like to thank my colleague once again.
+I had a meeting with the Prime Minister and I can state that we did have talks on the issue of elders and how we can repatriate them back to Nunavut.
+This is one of our priorities under our government's Katujjiluta mandate.
+The Prime Minister, Minister Leblanc, Minister Miller, and Minister Vandal and I had a discussion in regard to the repatriation of our elders.
 It is a very big question and we are well aware of the people who want to bring their elders back home.
-We are looking at the possibility of bringing them back and that was one of our major topics during that meeting.
+We are looking at the possibility of bringing the elders back and that was one of our major topics during that meeting in Ottawa.
 Thank you, Mr. Speaker.